Auto-scrolling Parallax Effect without JavaScript

 Here’s another quick CSS3/WebKit transitions project in the controversial realm of CSS animation.
-This time I have opted to recreate the popular parallax effect using multiple background images on a single element and the -webkit-transition property (documentation).
+This time I have opted to recreate the popular parallax effect using multiple background images on a single element and the -webkit-transition property.
 I have based this on Chris Coyier’s parallax tutorial, reusing the star images with permission, the technique itself was coined by Paul Annett (explanation on Think Vitamin).
 If you’re not quite sure what parallax is, then Chris and Paul both go into some depth to explain it and Wikipedia is always helpful.

 Result